gutenbergtools/gutenbergsite/site/donate.md

 As of early 2022, PayPal includes your postal address in its notification of your donation, as well as your name and email address.
 Be assured that you will not be added to any postal or email address list, or solicited further.
 You will get a "thank you" email from the CEO, and that is all.
 You are invited to subscribe to the email lists, but we do not subscribe you directly.

+This emailed thank you serves as your tax receipt for your donation.

 The fee charged by PayPal for payments is their discounted rate for registered charities.
 This is 2.2% of the transaction plus 30 cents per transaction.
 (For a $100 payment, this amounts to $1.90 or 1.9%.
 For $10, the fee is $0.52 or 5.2%).
 PayPal accepts non-US accounts and funds.

 ### About donating by Check or Money Order
+<a name="about-donating-by-check-or-money-order"></a>

 Send a check or money order in US funds.
 Our address is: